t20/superevents/readme.txt

 7. (OPTIONAL STEP) if you want more control over the template:
 In your theme directory, make a copy of single.php, rename it to 'single-event.php'.
-This template ll be picked up for all single event type pages.
+This template ll be picked up for all single event type pages instead.
+You may also want to overload taxonomy 'type' if required with a custom template.
 Please try to reuse CSS by adding superevents prefix in all your elements.

 Feedback :
 This is my first wordpress plugin.
 If you have any questions, comments, ideas, feedback, I would love to hear from you.
 If you would like to share an idea for a plugin, or need help with building your plugin, please feel free to reach me.